eatthepie/docs-v2/docs/gameplay/odds.md

 |  Jackpot (60%)   |  6,000 ETH   | 1 in 100,000,000 |
 | 3 in a Row (25%) |  2,500 ETH   |  1 in 1,000,000  |
 | 2 in a Row (14%) |  1,400 ETH   |   1 in 10,000    |

-> **Remember**: These prizes are shared if there are multiple winners in a category.
-The bigger the prize pool grows, the more you stand to win!